tp02ga/poker-night/GITHUB-ACTIONS-SETUP.md

 2. Ensure that the environment variables in the workflow match your AWS resources
 3. Check the GitHub Actions logs for specific error messages
 4. Verify that the AWS credentials are correctly stored as GitHub secrets
+5. Confirm that your ECS service is configured to use the 'latest' tag